johnmath/johnmath.github.io_old/_posts/2020-05-21-compute_order_dfs.markdown

 ---
 layout: post
-title:  "Computing the Cyclic Decomposition of a Symmetric Group Using DFS"
+title:  "Computing the Cyclic Decomposition and Order of Elements from Symmetric Groups"
-date:   2020-05-21 20:35:00 -0400
+date:   2020-09-09 20:35:00 -0400
 categories: algorithms
 ---

-test
+## Introduction

+I am currently taking an introductory class in abstract algebra, and we have been learning about different types of groups.
+One of these groups is called the **Symmetric Group**.
+The symmetric group defined over any set ,$$\Omega$$, is denoted as $$S_{\Omega}$$